Why did we make this feature?

 At Hired, we strive to make the hiring process more equitable and inclusive by helping employers build diverse teams.
 The EEOC’s published EEO-1 data highlights underrepresented candidates in the tech industry.
 We make it easier for employers to find such candidates in the recruiting process while still making lawful hiring decisions without regard to race, gender, etc. We are honored to use our recruiting platform to help bridge the gap and help underrepresented candidates find their dream job with inclusive teams who make DEI a priority.

 How does it work?

 Instead of combing through pages of search results only to be left wondering if your candidate pool has any underrepresented candidates or worse, guessing about a candidate’s race or gender, we make it easy to surface underrepresented candidates to the top of your search, saving you time.
-Simply navigate to your filters and click “Diversity Goals” to expand the filter.
+Simply navigate to your filters on the left hand side of a Position and click “Diversity Goals” to expand the filter.
 Then check the box next to “Help me find underrepresented candidates.”
 Candidates who voluntarily self-report their gender and racial demographic information and are designated underrepresented by the EEOC will then be surfaced to the top of your results.
 Other qualified candidates will always be included in your search.

 What if the search result has no/low number of underrepresented candidates when DEI feature is on?

 In this scenario you will see a DEI suggestion box that will list some changes to the search filters that you could incorporate to increase the number of underrepresented candidates in the result set.
 This suggestion box will only show up at the top of the results page if there are no underrepresented candidates and below the last underrepresented candidate should there be at least 1 result.

 We leverage our strong relationships with our candidates and give them the opportunity to provide us with EEO data through an optional survey.
 We do not have to rely on inferred demographic data; rather, we allow candidates to represent themselves through self-identification.